 Pandavas, during their exile, came to this part of India.
 Bhim defeated Hidimb and married Hidimbi, making her the first daughter-in-law of Kunti.
 However, as per her community laws or her desire, she decided to stay in her own region and not move with the Pandavas.
 Her son would be the next king of the forest.
 Bhim and Hidimbi had a son Ghatotkach, who played a major role in saving Arjun during the Mahabharat war.

-Son of Ghatotkach – Barabarik would go on to be the only witness of Mahabharat war.
+Son of Ghatotkach – Barabarik would go on to be the only witness of the Mahabharat war.
 He is celebrated as Baba Shyam of Khatu.

 History of Hidimba Temple

-Hidimba temple must have been a cave temple at some point in time, just as most Devi temple on hilltops are.
+Hidimba temple must have been a cave temple at some point in time, just as most Devi temples on hilltops are.
 The present temple is built around a cave.
 The main deity is a rock emerging from the ground.

 King Bahadur Singh built the present temple in 1553 CE as per the inscription on a wooden panel near the entrance of the temple.
 It is built in a typical Kathkuni style of temple architecture prevalent in hill regions.
 Alternate layers of stone and wood are used to build the temple.
 There are three-tiered slanting roofs and the finial or Shikhara is in conical shape built-in brass.